omkarcloud/google-maps-scraper/README.md

   - Zoom 17: Block Level (Time consuming)
   - Zoom 18: Street Level (Very time consuming)
 - **When to use:**
   - When you want the absolute highest results.
 Use Zoom 18.
-It can take 3-4 hours, but you will have tens of thousands of results for big cities like New York City.
+It can take 3-4 hours, but you will have thousands of results for big cities like New York City.
 - **⚠️ When not to use:**
   - Not recommended for country level extraction.
 It can take 3-4 hours for a single city.